Parenting Plan in Overland Park

 Unique to Your Family

 There is not one best parenting plan that families should adopt and follow, as it depends on the unique circumstances and specific needs of family members.
-In developing a parenting plan with Terri Clinton Dichiser she will have you discuss the ages of the children and their developmental needs, the children’s school schedules, extracurricular activities, the parents’ work schedules, scheduling for holidays, the distance between the parents’ homes, special needs of the children including disabilities or health concerns, and mental health needs of the parent.
+In developing a parenting plan with Terri Dichiser will have you discuss the ages of the children and their developmental needs, the children’s school schedules, extracurricular activities, the parents’ work schedules, scheduling for holidays, the distance between the parents’ homes, special needs of the children including disabilities or health concerns, and mental health needs of the parent.

 Other Topics to Address in Co-Parenting Therapy